beforan/trevolution/readme.md

 ## `2-argocd.sh`

-This is all kubectl commands, so once you have any kubernetes distro (with calico) it should work.
-Obvs we prefer microk8s with the plugins per the above.
+This is all microk8s or kubectl commands, so once you have microk8s it should Just Work.

 ## `3-lens.sh`